 There are other annotations to manage Classic Elastic Load Balancers that are described below.

-metadata: name: my-service annotations: service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout: "60" # The time, in seconds, that the connection is allowed to be idle (no data has been sent over the connection) before it is closed by the load balancer service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true" # Specifies whether cross-zone load balancing is enabled for the load balancer service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags: "environment=prod,owner=devops" # A comma-separated list of key-value pairs which will be recorded as # additional tags in the ELB. service.beta.kubernetes.io/aws-load-balancer-healthcheck-healthy-threshold: "" # The number of successive successful health checks required for a backend to # be considered healthy for traffic.
-Defaults to 2, must be between 2 and 10 service.beta.kubernetes.io/aws-load-balancer-healthcheck-unhealthy-threshold: "3" # The number of unsuccessful health checks required for a backend to be # considered unhealthy for traffic.
-Defaults to 6, must be between 2 and 10 service.beta.kubernetes.io/aws-load-balancer-healthcheck-interval: "20" # The approximate interval, in seconds, between health checks of an # individual instance.
-Defaults to 10, must be between 5 and 300 service.beta.kubernetes.io/aws-load-balancer-healthcheck-timeout: "5" # The amount of time, in seconds, during which no response means a failed # health check.
+metadata: name: my-service annotations: # The time, in seconds, that the connection is allowed to be idle (no data has been sent # over the connection) before it is closed by the load balancer service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout: "60" # Specifies whether cross-zone load balancing is enabled for the load balancer service.beta.kubernetes.io/aws-load-balancer-cross-zone-load-balancing-enabled: "true" # A comma-separated list of key-value pairs which will be recorded as # additional tags in the ELB. service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags: "environment=prod,owner=devops" # The number of successive successful health checks required for a backend to # be considered healthy for traffic.
+Defaults to 2, must be between 2 and 10 service.beta.kubernetes.io/aws-load-balancer-healthcheck-healthy-threshold: "" # The number of unsuccessful health checks required for a backend to be # considered unhealthy for traffic.
+Defaults to 6, must be between 2 and 10 service.beta.kubernetes.io/aws-load-balancer-healthcheck-unhealthy-threshold: "3" # The approximate interval, in seconds, between health checks of an # individual instance.
+Defaults to 10, must be between 5 and 300 service.beta.kubernetes.io/aws-load-balancer-healthcheck-interval: "20" # The amount of time, in seconds, during which no response means a failed # health check.
 This value must be less than the service.beta.kubernetes.io/aws-load-balancer-healthcheck-interval # value.
-Defaults to 5, must be between 2 and 60 service.beta.kubernetes.io/aws-load-balancer-extra-security-groups: "sg-53fae93f,sg-42efd82e" # A list of additional security groups to be added to the ELB
+Defaults to 5, must be between 2 and 60 service.beta.kubernetes.io/aws-load-balancer-healthcheck-timeout: "5" # A list of existing security groups to be configured on the ELB created.
+Unlike the annotation # service.beta.kubernetes.io/aws-load-balancer-extra-security-groups, this replaces all other # security groups previously assigned to the ELB and also overrides the creation # of a uniquely generated security group for this ELB. # The first security group ID on this list is used as a source to permit incoming traffic to # target worker nodes (service traffic and health checks). # If multiple ELBs are configured with the same security group ID, only a single permit line # will be added to the worker node security groups, that means if you delete any # of those ELBs it will remove the single permit line and block access for all ELBs that shared the same security group ID. # This can cause a cross-service outage if not used properly service.beta.kubernetes.io/aws-load-balancer-security-groups: "sg-53fae93f" # A list of additional security groups to be added to the created ELB, this leaves the uniquely # generated security group in place, this ensures that every ELB # has a unique security group ID and a matching permit line to allow traffic to the target worker nodes # (service traffic and health checks). # Security groups defined here can be shared between services. service.beta.kubernetes.io/aws-load-balancer-extra-security-groups: "sg-53fae93f,sg-42efd82e" # A comma separated list of key-value pairs which are used # to select the target nodes for the load balancer service.beta.kubernetes.io/aws-load-balancer-target-node-labels: "ingress-gw,gw-name=public-api"

 Network Load Balancer support on AWS